GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 ## Data Analysis

 Despite the Data Eng. work has been mostly finalized, we proceed to perform some Data Analysis.
-For doing this, we will only pull the columns we want to include in our dashboards by creating specific queries:
+For doing this, we will only pull the columns we want to include in our dashboards by creating specific queries.

+Hence, our new table or 'analytical layer' from which we will build our dashboard is the following:

 ```SQL
 CREATE OR REPLACE TABLE `uber-data-eng-19sep2023.uber_de_dataset.analytics_table` AS (